fiap-9soat-snackbar/snackbar-management/iam-migration-plan.md

 - ✅ Removed entire web package
 - ✅ Updated test script to use new endpoint paths
 - ✅ Verified functionality with integration tests
+- ✅ Updated adapter classes to use new DTOs from `infrastructure.controllers.dto`
+- ✅ Updated service classes to use new DTOs
+- ✅ Verified functionality with integration tests after DTO migration

+### Current Work
+- Preparing repository adapters to properly delegate to the new repositories
+- Creating interface bridges to support gradual migration

 ### Next Steps
 - Remove legacy repositories in infrastructure root